 And the best part?

-It’s one of those simple basic recipes that you can whip out when your fridge is bare.
+It’s one of those simple basic recipes that you can whip up when your fridge is bare.
 You just need beans, grains, olive oil and onions.
-Because this soup is sooo basic, use the BEST olive oil you can find – preferably unfiltered, cold-pressed olive oil for maximum flavour and nutritional benefit.
+Because this soup is sooo basic, use the BEST olive oil you can find – preferably unfiltered and cold-pressed for maximum flavour and nutritional benefit.

-Every time we make it in our home, it is always, always a hit.
+Every time I make it, it is always, always a hit.
 So if you’re looking for a healthy, simple vegan recipe that everyone can enjoy this season, stock up on some beans and grains, grab your favourite olive oil and let’s make a big batch!

 Use a food processor.
-There are a lot of onions in this recipe; a food processor with a slicing attachment is strongly recommended.
+There are lots of onions in this recipe; a food processor with a slicing attachment is strongly recommended.

 Soak onions in water.
 If you’re not using a food processor to slice the onions, then soak them in cold water before slicing.
-Also, use a very sharp knife to avoid tearing up.
+Also, use a very sharp knife to avoid the tears.